pgRouting/pgrouting/src/allpairs/doc/johnson.rst

    Boost Graph Inside

-The Floyd-Warshall algorithm, is a good choice to calculate the sum of the costs of the shortest path for each pair of nodes in the graph, for *sparce graphs*.
+The Johnson algorithm, is a good choice to calculate the sum of the costs of the shortest path for each pair of nodes in the graph, for *sparce graphs*.
 We make use of the  Boost's implementation which runs in :math:`O(V E \log V)` time,